If you have symptoms (a high temperature/new continuous cough or a loss of taste/smell), however mild: stay home, self-isolate, notify us.

-- People who spent significant time in the same household as a someone who has tested positive for Covid-19
+- Anyone who lives in the same household as another person who has Covid-19 symptoms or has tested positive for Covid-19

-- A person who has had face-to-face contact (within one metre) with someone who has tested positive for Covid-19
+- Anyone who has had any of the following types of contact with someone who has tested positive for Covid-19:

-- A person who has travelled in a vehicle or plane with someone who has tested positive for Covid-19
+A person may also be a close contact if they have travelled in the same vehicle or plane as a person who has tested positive for Covid-19.

 If someone you live with has symptoms of COVID-19, or has tested positive for COVID-19, you will not need to self-isolate if any of the following apply: